c-harding/SPS-notes/B01-classification.tex.md

 - described by feature vectors, which can be numeric or symbolic,
 - and a small set of classes,

-a classifier tries to the d-dimensional instance space into regions of uniform class.
+a classifier tries to divide the d-dimensional instance space into regions of uniform class.
 In other words, it divides the input between distinct subsets, one for each class.